tharumbun/cactus/src/content/post/is-tiktok-popular-in-cambodia.md

 tags: ["blog"]
 ---

 TikTok is popular in Cambodia for a number of reasons.
+First of all, more and more Facebook users in Cambodia are moving to Tik Tok and Telegram for some reasons.

 As of 2021, TikTok was gaining popularity in Cambodia, especially among the younger generation.
 The app had become one of the most downloaded social media applications in the country, and its popularity continued to grow.